SAP-samples/btp-cap-multitenant-saas/docu/2-basic/4-subscribe-consumer-subaccount/README.md

 [<img src="./images/SUB_SubsTenant.png" width="600"/>](./images/SUB_SubsTenant.png?raw=true)

+> **Important** -  In the new Tenant Subaccount, **do not have to** enable any kind of runtime (like Kyma or Cloud Foundry).
+> If you have tenant-specific workloads that are independent of the SaaS solution, you can enable the relevant runtime in the tenant subaccount.
+Otherwise, enabling a runtime in the tenant subaccount is not a prerequisite for consuming a SaaS solution on SAP BTP.

 1.2.
-In the new Tenant Subaccount, **do not** enable any kind of runtime (like Kyma or Cloud Foundry).

-1.3.
 Create a new subscription in the Tenant Subaccount.
 Therefore, please go to **Instances and Subscriptions** and click on **Create**.

 [<img src="./images/SUB_CreateSub01.png" width="600"/>](./images/SUB_CreateSub01.png?raw=true)

-1.4.
+1.3.
 Select the **Sustainable SaaS** service from the dropdown list.

 > **Hint** - In case of multiple deployments in the SAP BTP region (e.g., different Cloud Foundry Spaces or different Kyma Namespaces), make sure to use the correct service offering by checking the unique Service Id format in case of Kyma **\<ReleaseName>-\<Namespace>-\<ShootName>** and in case of Cloud Foundry **susaas-\<Space>-\<Organization>**.